Creating a great customer experience (CX) is important—but where do you start?

 Customer Satisfaction Score (CSAT) surveys

 What is CSAT?

-Customer Satisfaction, abbreviated CSAT, is a measure of a customer’s contentment with a specific situation.
+Customer Satisfaction Score (CSAT) is a measure of a customer’s contentment with a specific situation.
 A CSAT survey has two parts, a question and an open-ended response.

 A CSAT survey asks: How satisfied were you with this product or interaction?
 Respondents can choose options 1 (very dissatisfied) to 5 (very satisfied).